harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/flow-control/synchronize-deployments-using-barriers.md

 * You can have multiple Barriers in a stage/step group.
 Every Barrier in the same stage/step group must use a unique **Barrier Reference**.
 * Ensure the Barrier Reference string for each related barrier across the different stages/step groups matches.
-* When you are using Barriers in a looping strategy such as [Repeat or Matrix](docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism/), you cannot use the `maxConcurrency` parameter.
-All of the dynamically generated stages must be created parallelly for Barriers to work, and `maxConcurrency` causes some of the stages to be created later.
+* When you use Barriers in a looping strategy such as [Repeat or Matrix](docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism/), you cannot use the `maxConcurrency` parameter.
+This is because, for Barriers to work, all of the dynamically generated stages must be created in parallel, while The `maxConcurrency` parameter causes some of the stages to be created later.

 :::note

-Barrier support in looping strategies is currently behind the feature flag `CDS_NG_BARRIER_STEPS_WITHIN_LOOPING_STRATEGIES`.
-If this flag is turned off, you may find synchronization not happening correctly in looping strategies.
+Barrier support in looping strategies is behind the feature flag `CDS_NG_BARRIER_STEPS_WITHIN_LOOPING_STRATEGIES`.
+If this flag is turned off, synchronization might not work correctly in looping strategies.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

 :::